ankane/cacheflow/README.md

 # Cacheflow

-Colorized logging for Memcached and Redis
+Colorized logging for Memcached, Redis, and Valkey

 Works with the Rails cache, as well as [Dalli](https://github.com/petergoldstein/dalli) and [Redis](https://github.com/redis/redis-rb) clients directly